RealismusModding/realismusmodding.github.io/mods/seasons/manual/gameplay/crops.md

 Spraying, or spreading, fertiliser can now only be done in the initial growing stages.

 Custom fruits are handled gracefully by using barley's growth patterns.
 Map makers can choose to modify the growth patterns of vanilla fruits and also make the mod aware of custom fruits by supplying custom growth patterns for them.
-Also, Seasons Geo Mods can supply their own growth patterns.
+Also, Seasons GEO Mods can supply their own growth patterns.

 ## Q: My crops keep disappearing?!
 A: You are seeding in the wrong season.
 You can look in the Seasons menu to find out when you can plant each crop.
 Like in real life, if the soil becomes too cold, crops will not grow.
 This means winter crops needs to be planted before the temperature drops too much in autumn.
 You will also have to wait in spring until the soil is warm enough for seeds to germinate in the soil.
 The temperature limit for sowing is set for each fruit in the growth.xml file.